TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 1/Judges 1.17.md

 ---

-And Judah went with Simeon his brother, and they smote the Canaanites that inhabited Zephath, and utterly destroyed it.
-And the name of the city was called Hormah.
+Judah went with Simeon his brother, and they struck the Canaanites who inhabited Zephath, and utterly destroyed it.
+The name of the city was called Hormah.